What is Breast cancer?

 - No physical exercises

-How to know if I have Breast Cancer—
+How to know if I have breast cancer

-- Lumps in the breast
+Lumps in the breast

-- usually painless,
+- usually painless

 - has irregular borders and

-- But sometimes cancers can be tender, soft and rounded.
+- But sometimes cancers can be tender, soft, and rounded.

-- bloodstained or rust colored.
+- bloodstained or rust-coloured.

-- greenish, yellowish or even, clear.
+- greenish, yellowish, or even, clear.

 - All or part of the breast may be swollen.